munificent/game-programming-patterns/book/event-queue.markdown

 ^code drop-dupe-play

-When we get two requests to play the same sound, we collapse them to a single request for whichever was loudest.
+When we get two requests to play the same sound, we collapse them to a single request for whichever is loudest.
 This "aggregation" is pretty rudimentary, but we could use the same idea to do more interesting batching.

 Note that we're merging when the request is *enqueued*, not when it's